reinhart1010/nix/docs/en/common/ssh-keygen.md

 ---
 # ssh-keygen

-Generate ssh keys used for authentication, password-less logins, and other things.
+Generate SSH keys used for authentication, password-less logins, and other things.
 More information: <https://man.openbsd.org/ssh-keygen>.

 - Generate a key interactively: